manyaa-fr/Ecommerce-Follow-Along/README.md

 2. **Integrated User Authentication**: Ensured that only authenticated users can access their cart details.
 3. **Fetched Cart Data**: Retrieved products stored in the cart based on the user's email.
 4. **Tested Functionality**: Verified the API response using Postman to ensure correct retrieval of cart items.

+--

+# Milestone 19: Cart Page and Quantity Update API

+## Overview
+In this milestone, I implemented the cart functionality, allowing users to view products in their cart and adjust quantities using + and - buttons.
+I also created backend endpoints to handle quantity updates.

+## Features Implemented
+- **Cart Page UI**: Displays products added to the cart.
+- **Quantity Adjustment**: Each product has `+` and `-` buttons to increase or decrease quantity.
+- **Backend Endpoints**:
+  - `POST /cart/increase/:productId`: Increases the quantity of a product.
+  - `POST /cart/decrease/:productId`: Decreases the quantity of a product.